QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 **Definition:** A namespace is a symbol table that maps names to objects in memory.

-Python uses multiple namespaces, creating them on the fly as necessary .
+Python uses multiple namespaces, creating them on the fly as necessary.

 For example, every time we import a module, Python creates a namespace for that module.